 - Conclusion of the industrial rearrangement of the French plant in Chateauroux;

 - Purchasing of a new Gluten Free production line;

-- Strengthening of the production capacity in Lione;
+- Strengthening of the production capacity in Lyon;

-- Increasing of the storage capacity in Bolu (Turkey)
+- Increasing the storage capacity in Bolu (Turkey);

 Barilla goes on with the internationalization plan in Brazil, Middle East and Russia.
-Academia Barilla inaugurates two new Restaurants in Dubai.
+Academia Barilla inaugurates two new restaurants in Dubai.
 In terms of human resources, the importance and the efficiency of the “Smart Working” is consolidated with good effects on the performance and the daily life management of the employees.
-More than one thousand employees uses this innovative instrument that allows them to work at home up to 8 days a month, with benefits in terms of personal costs and environmental impact.
-As far as the sustainability is concerned, agricultural agreements are stipulated with 5,000 Italian farmers for the cultivation of sustainable row material with lower environmental impact.
-This is the result of a Supply Chain partnership that brings to the creation of a “Decalogue for the Sustainable Cultivation of Durum Wheat”.
+More than one thousand employees use this innovative instrument that allows them to work at home up to 8 days a month, with benefits in terms of personal costs and environmental impact.
+As far as the sustainability is concerned, agricultural agreements are stipulated with 5,000 Italian farmers for the cultivation of sustainable raw material with lower environmental impact.
+This is the result of a Supply Chain partnership that brings to the creation of a Decalogo per la Coltivazione Sostenibile del Grano Duro (“Decalogue for the Sustainable Cultivation of Durum Wheat”).
 This document is also exported in Greece where, with the University of Thessaly, was made available for local farmers in their language and with some of them a pilot project will start in 2016/2017.
 In the United States, a similar collaboration is accomplished together with the North Dakota University.
-The Bakery segment changes deeply its productivity logics replacing in many products palm oil with sunflower oil.
+The bakery segment changes deeply its productivity logics replacing in many products palm oil with sunflower oil.
 The investments on instrumental goods are characterized by the following operations:

 - Conclusion of Gluten Free Pasta line in America